hibadaoud/FruitVisionCI-CD/README.md

    - **Backend Database** (for data storage and retrieval).

 - 🐳 **Containerization and Orchestration**
    Package the application components (backend, model, and database) into lightweight **containers** to ensure portability.
-Use an **Docker compose** an orchestration tool to manage and run these services together seamlessly.
+Use **Docker compose** an orchestration tool to manage and run these services together seamlessly.

 - ☁️ **Infrastructure Automation**
    Automate the provisioning and deployment of the system infrastructure to the cloud, ensuring consistency, scalability, and simplified resource management.